How to Plan a Project with BrightWork 365

 Add known risks

 During project planning, you likely identified risks with the project sponsor, stakeholders, and the team.
+Thorough project planning extends beyond risks to include broader issue management.

+Log the risk to the site and add more details as needed.
 Once the project begins, add more risks to the site and keep existing risks up-to-date.

-Work better, together with BrightWork 365 for Microsoft 365
+Work Better, Together with BrightWork 365 for Microsoft 365

 BrightWork 365 is a project and portfolio management app, deployed on the Microsoft Power Platform in your Microsoft 365 cloud environment.